isa-sp/SR_semi-automated_screening/example/README.md

 # Reproducible example for the conduct of simulations on a local device

 ## Description
-This folder contains the code to reproduce the simulations of semi-automated title-abstract screening locally.
+This folder contains the code to reproduce the simulations of semi-automated title-abstract screening *locally* (i.e., without High Performance Computer).
 The code can also be used to run new simulations using other datasets or using altered simulation settings.

 ### *code*
 The following scripts are available to reproduce or run simulations:
-- ```data_processing.ipynb``` to retrieve and process a set of datasets of systematic reviews of intervention studies
+- ```data_processing.ipynb``` to retrieve and process a set of datasets of systematic reviews
-- ```simulate_datasets.py``` to simulate the semi-automated screening with the processed intervention review data (or any other dataset in the same format) by computing rankings
+- ```simulate_datasets.py``` to simulate the semi-automated screening with the processed systematic review datasets (or any other dataset in the same format) by computing rankings
 - ```process_results_example.ipynb``` to process the resulting rankings into figures and tables

 ### *data*